craftworkgames/website/docs/features/collections/collections.md

 ```

-## keyedCollection
+## Keyed Collection (keyedCollection)

-`KeyedCollection` is a wrapper around the `Dictionary` class where the key is obtained by a delegate.
+`KeyedCollection` is a wrapper around the `Dictionary` class where the key is obtained by a [delegate](https://www.tutorialspoint.com/csharp/csharp_delegates.htm).

+This allows you to use a function as the key.
+While this could be any function, a good example would be using a property of the class in the collection as the key, like an ID field.

+### Keyed Collection Functionality and Behavior

+ - The delegate function needs to return a unique value for the key since it will be used as the dictionaries key.
+ - Simplify adding an Entity to a dictionary by a key value that's inside the Entity.
+ - Provide helper methods to search for items in the collection `TryGetValue`

 ```csharp
 var keyedCollection = new KeyedCollection<int, MyEntity>(e => e.Id);